Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

 Prepare to become a vital resource for families and individuals.

 Both fields seek to understand human behavior.
 The difference is in their focus.
 Psychology focuses on the individual, on the mental processes that drive a person’s behavior.
 Meanwhile, sociology focuses on collective groups of people.
-It seeks to understand society and how human action and consciousness both shape and are shaped by societal beliefs and structures — from family and religion to beliefs about health, crime, poverty, education, race, and more.
+It seeks to understand society and how human action and consciousness both shape and are shaped by societal beliefs and structures — from family and religion to beliefs about health, crime, poverty, education, race and more.

 Which field is right for you?
 Look to the potential career paths in each discipline and let your interests be your guide.

 Should you choose sociology, Maryville’s online sociology degree offers the flexibility to select from several concentrations and tailor your research projects to fit the way you want to serve society.
-Or, if psychology is your preference, offer an online bachelor’s degree in psychology that blends the biological, clinical, and social aspects of the field to bring you a comprehensive understanding of contemporary psychology you can apply to a wide range of careers.
+Or, if psychology is your preference, we offer an online bachelor’s degree in psychology that blends the biological, clinical and social aspects of the field to bring you a comprehensive understanding of contemporary psychology you can apply to a wide range of careers.

 When you’re ready to take your education even further, consider these online graduate program options:

-Master of Health Administration, with your choice of four concentrations: Data Management, Healthcare Strategies, Population Management, or Senior Services.
+Master of Health Administration, with your choice of four concentrations: Data Management, Healthcare Strategies, Population Management or Senior Services.

 Master of Arts in Management and Leadership, with options to customize the degree to your area of interest.